-Credit loss allowance for loans and advances
+Expected credit loss allowance on loans and advances to customers

-The net balance of loans and advances to customers at amortised cost was million HUF 1,806,914 as at 31 December 2023, representing 38% of total assets.
-Credit loss allowance recognised in the separate statement of financial position amounted to million HUF 63,849.
+The net balance of loans and repurchase agreements to customers at amortised cost was MHUF 4,278,464 as at 31 December 2023, representing 39% of total assets.
+The allowance for impairment (Allowance for expected credit loss - hereinafter ECL) included in the carrying amount of loans and advances to customers is MHUF 252,356.